 Torani is one of the best-known names in flavored syrups, and you can find these almost anywhere.
 The flavor list is so long and continually evolving, which makes it hard to keep up with it.

 With this brand, you’ll find all of the standard syrup flavors, from fruits to nuts, and a series of coffeehouse favorites.
 Where the real fun begins is when you dive into the syrups designed to mimic sweet treats.
 From a sugar-free Chocolate Chip Cookie Dough syrup for milkshakes to a Tiramisu that is worthy of cold brew coffee, they’re yummy additions to a variety of drinks.

 Best for Coffee and Lattes

 Caramel, English Toffee, and White Chocolate are among the favorites from DaVinci Gourmet Syrups.
 The company started in Seattle during the coffee shop boom in the late 80s, and it continues to produce excellent syrups that will enhance the flavor of well-brewed coffee.

-These syrups do not contain artificial ingredients, opting instead for natural sugar and flavors, and there are sugar-free options.
+These syrups do not contain artificial ingredients and there are sugar-free options.
 For an outstanding vanilla latte, it’s hard to beat DaVinci’s French vanilla.
 The Irish cream will sweeten up any coffee perfectly without the booze or cream, while the cinnamon syrup offers the next best option to homemade.
 When you’re feeling adventurous, there’s cake batter, ginger, and red velvet syrups to sweeten up your espresso.

 Small Hand Foods Tonic Syrup

 Created by California bartender Jennifer Colliau, these syrups fill the need for cocktail enthusiasts looking for the finest and often hard-to-find syrups.
-The syrups contain no corn syrup or artificial colors; they are pure and simple and classic.
+The syrups contain no corn syrup or artificial colors; they are simple and classic.